Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Parameter Estimation

 Solving these simultaneously and ensuring all model parameters are positive leads to

 This leads to

-We note again that excluding bound PD-1 receptors when considering the total number of PD-1 receptors on PD-1-expressing cells does not affect the parameter estimates or steady states at this level of precision since the number of free PD-1 receptors is several orders of magnitude larger than the number of bound PD-1 receptors on PD-1-expressing cells.
+We note again that excluding bound PD-1 receptors when considering the total number of PD-1 receptors on PD-1-expressing cells does not affect the parameter estimates, steady states, or initial conditions at this level of precision, since the number of unbound PD-1 receptors is several orders of magnitude larger than the number of bound PD-1 receptors on PD-1-expressing cells.
 Furthermore, this also applies when considering the total number of PD-L1 ligands.